Peter Pan (1924 film): Production

 The film closely follows the plot of the original play, and even goes so far as to incorporate much of its original stage dialogue in the intertitles.
 Added scenes include Nana the dog pouring out Michael's medicine and giving him a bath, and Nana bursting into the home at which a party is being given, to warn Mr. and Mrs. Darling that Peter Pan and the Darling children are flying around the nursery.

 Like the original play and several other versions, and unlike the 1953 Disney film, the 1924 version makes it clear that Wendy harbors a romantic attachment to Peter, but Peter only thinks of her as his mother.
 The film omits the scene An Afterthought, which Barrie wrote after the play was staged, and in which Peter returns for Wendy, only to find that years have passed and that she is now a married woman with a daughter.
-Barrie selected Bronson for the role of Wendy.
+Barrie selected Bronson for the role of Peter.